Bush School of Government and Public Service: Intelligence Studies

-Women, Peace and Security
+Women, Peace & Security

-The Program on Women, Peace, and Security (WPS) was established in November 2015 within the Department of International Affairs at the Bush School, with Professor Valerie M. Hudson serving as its first director.
+The Program on Women, Peace, & Security (WPS) was established in November 2015 within the Department of International Affairs at the Bush School, with Professor Valerie M. Hudson serving as its first director.
 Its purpose is to provide a WPS node in the heartland of the United States, and its mission is three-fold: teaching, research, and outreach.
 The Program's inaugural funding is provided by the Compton Foundation; and its research arm, The WomanStats Project, is currently funded by the US Department of Defense.

 Middle East

 The Bush School's Middle East Program prepares students in the Master of International Affairs and Master of International Policy degree programs for professional careers in government and the nongovernmental sector that require an in-depth knowledge of the Middle East.
 Four full-time faculty members in the Department of International Affairs offer a range of courses on the region, exploring the domestic politics of regional states, religion and politics, regional political economy, post-conflict reconstruction and development, the international politics of the region, and American policy toward it.

 All students in the Master of International Affairs degree program are required to complete at least two concentrations as part of their degree requirements.
 The Middle East concentration consists of three courses on the region.